-The bill also permits the Secretary of DCF to deploy CIRRTs in response to other child deaths in addition to those with verified abuse and neglect in the last 12 months.
-The bill also requires more frequent reviews and reports by the CIRRT advisory committee.
+To address the increased volume of cases reviewed through the CADR process and to better align it with the newly created CIRRT process, the PCB clarifies the roles of the two types of committees within the CADR process and imposes specific reporting requirements.
+The PCB also permits the Secretary of DCF to deploy CIRRTs in response to other child deaths in addition to those with verified abuse and neglect in the last 12 months.
+The PCB also requires more frequent reviews and reports by the CIRRT advisory committee.

-Current law requires a multi-agency staffing to be convened for all cases of alleged medical neglect.
-The bill limits such staffings to cases in which medical neglect is substantiated by the child protection team.
+The PCB also requires a multi-agency staffing to be convened for cases of alleged medical neglect, clarifying that the staffing shall be convened only if medical neglect is substantiated by the child protection team.